brinkmanlab/IslandCompare/ui/static/faq.md

 Why does my input file fail to upload or run?

 :   Most often, problems arise due to incorrectly formatted input files.
-Please ensure your input file follows GenBank or EMBL formats with all necessary fields, including annotated coding sequences (CDSs).
-See examples for more details: [GenBank](http://www.pseudomonas.com/downloads/pseudomonas/pgd_r_18_1/Pseudomonas_aeruginosa_PAO1_107/Pseudomonas_aeruginosa_PAO1_107.gbk), [EMBL](http://www.pseudomonas.com/downloads/pseudomonas/pgd_r_18_1/Pseudomonas_aeruginosa_PAO1_107/Pseudomonas_aeruginosa_PAO1_107.embl).
+Please ensure your input file follows GenBank or EMBL formats with all necessary fields, including the full genome sequence and annotated coding sequences (CDSs).
+See examples for more details: [Genbank](/files/Pseudomonas_aeruginosa_PAO1_107.gbk), [EMBL](/files/AE004091.2.embl).

     In some cases, SIGI-HMM will fail to run due to issues beyond our control (SIGI-HMM software was written by others), but IslandPath-DIMOB results will still be available.
 If you notice your jobs are taking longer than a few hours to complete, please don't hesitate to contact us and we would be happy to help identify the problem.